Team-Cartographer/SUITS-2024-LMCC/README.md

 For Windows Setup, there is a couple extra steps as Windows scripting isn't as easy as MacOS.
 However, we have tried to simplify it as much as possible.

-If you answered with `n` to the question from [Local and External Servers](#local-and-external-server-information), then these next steps are not required as you are loading an external URL.
+**If you answered with `n` to the question from [Local and External Servers](#local-and-external-server-information), then these next steps are not required as you are loading an external URL.**

 If you are running locally, follow these commands:
-Run the commands below following the comment instructions to run the server.

 ```bash
 # this will run app setup